 If invited to a meeting, the complainant is welcome to bring a friend, partner or, in the case of a pupil who has raised a concern, a parent along for support.
 It may be appropriate for a pupil to attend the meeting if their parent has raised a concern, depending on the nature of the issue.
 Staff have a responsibility to ensure that the complainant understands any future points of action that have been agreed and will make a record of what has been discussed, as well as any outcomes and a plan of action, if one has been agreed.

-All staff will do their best to ensure the complainant's concerns are dealt with appropriately and efficiently, but if an agreement cannot be reached, or if the complainant is dissatisfied with the outcome, the complainant can make a formal complaint to the Headteacher (Stage 2 complaint).
-If the complaint is about the Headteacher the complainant should make the complaint in writing to the Chair of Governors (Stage 3 complaint).
+All staff will do their best to ensure the complainant's concerns are dealt with appropriately and efficiently, but if an agreement cannot be reached, or if the complainant is dissatisfied with the outcome, the complainant can

+- make a formal complaint to the Headteacher (Stage 2 complaint) - if the complaint is about the Headteacher, the complainant should make the complaint in writing to the Chair of Governors (Stage 3 complaint) - if the complaint is about the Chair of Governors, any individual governor or the whole Governing Body should be addressed to the Clerk to the Governing Body via the school office.

-Timescales: There is no prescribed timescale for resolution at this stage given the importance of dialogue and informal discussion, although we expect to resolve most issues within 10 school days.
+Timescales: There is no prescribed timescale for the resolution at the informal stage given the importance of dialogue and informal discussion, although we expect to resolve most issues within 10 school days.